- Ajaz Shaikh

 Dai-Ka-Mahal (Gumbad)

-Dai Ka Mahal is the tomb of a royal wet nurse situated on a basement.
+Dai Ka Mahal is the tomb of a royal wet nurse situated in a basement.
 The basement has arched openings towards the western side and the remains of circular towers on the southeastern and northeastern corners.
 It is said that these once supported lovely pavilions

 which were in level with the floor of the tomb.
 The notable feature of this tomb is the elongated octagonal neck of the dome enclosed by an ornamental parapet with "guldastas" or tiny kiosks encircling the drum.
 This is a feature rarely found in Mandu but common in the architecture of the Deccan.